 Same as Off.
 Role but relating to defensive play, naturally.
 You can't really scout this, but a value of 17+ paired with 13+ in Decisions and you have a player who will farm Selke Trophies his entire career.Temperament:

 In my findings the single best attribute in the game, the reason it's only ranked 4th here is that it can grow by playing in the playoffs.
 So it doesn't have to be high in a newly drafted player, but it helps.
 This relates to a player's ability to keep calm and collected and make the correct plays at any given point.
 The difference between a low Temperament player and a high Temperament player with all other attributes equal is the difference between a 0.5 PPG guy and a 1+ PPG guy in my experience using Swedish prospects that have all attributes except Temperament set in the 15-16 db for ~1700 hours worth of gameplay.
-Also note that because EHM is a very well-programmed game this can go above the cap of 20 with playoff growth.
+It should be noted that a strong correlation between low aggression and high temperament exists, as well as a strong correlation between high Decisions and high Temperament.
+Also note that because EHM is a very well-programmed game the Temperament attribute can go above the cap of 20 with playoff growth.
 I've had multiple players with 21 Temperament, although never any with 22+.Pressure:

 the player might have; You will also get a rough idea of what their Offensive and Defensive role values might be based on who they are being compared to, although that is very inexact.
 The general rule is if they are being compared to someone like Artemi Panarin, but expected to play on the 3rd line they probably have very good role values but not a lot of PA; Those guys make for excellent depth scorers.
 The other end of the spectrum being guys who are expected to turn into 1st line players by all your scouts, but have the player comparison be something like "a poor man's Dana Tyrell"; Players like that may have all the PA in the world, but such low role values they will never excel no matter how impressive their attribute screen may be.